reframejs/reframe/docs/overview.template.md

 ##### Universality

+When React came out in 2013, it was predominantly used to create interactive views (in other words, DOM-dynamic views).
+It is, nowadays, more and more used to create non-interactive views as well (in other words, DOM-static views).

+But segragated: you have tools (e.g. Gatsby) to create HTML-static apps or Server-rendered apps (e.g. Next.js) but you Reframe aims to be universal:

+we expect this trend to continue to the point where React becomes the de facto universal view library.
+(The section "The Future of React" provides the rationale.)

+Let's, for example, imagine that we want to create a web app where 95% of the app's UI is not interactive.
+In other words, 95% of the DOM is static.
+As explained in the section "The Future of React", it makes sense to use React to implement our entire UI, even for the DOM-static part of the UI.
+Reframe allows you to create such 95% DOM-static app today.

+Reframe embraces this future by supporting pretty much every type of web apps.
+In short, no matter what kind of web app you want, you can use Reframe to quickly get started.

 When React came out in 2013, it was predominantly used for the browser / the DOM.
-Nowadays, it is more and more used to generate HTML, and we expect this trend to continue to the point at which React becomes the de facto universal view library.
+It is, nowadays, more and more used to generate HTML, and we expect this trend to continue to the point where React becomes the de facto universal view library.
 (The section "The Future of React" provides the rationale.)

-Reframe embraces this future by supporting pretty much every type of web apps.
-Let's, for example, imagine that we want to create a web app where 95% of the app's content shown to the user is not interactive.
+Let's, for example, imagine that we want to create a web app where 95% of the app's UI is not interactive.
 In other words, 95% of the DOM is static.
 As explained in the section "The Future of React", it makes sense to use React to implement our entire UI, even for the DOM-static part of the UI.
 Reframe allows you to create such 95% DOM-static app today.

+Reframe embraces this future by supporting pretty much every type of web apps.
 In short, no matter what kind of web app you want, you can use Reframe to quickly get started.

 ##### Performance